mtds/vt_driver/README.md

 Available configuration parameters are the following:

-- *API_KEY*: to access the public API of VirusTotal a user has to be registered.
+- *API_KEY*: to access the public or private API of VirusTotal a user has to be registered.
 - *quiet*: if 'false' the script will not report any output.
 - *full_report*: if 'true' and 'quiet' is set to 'false' then full report from VirusTotal will be printed.
 - *hashlib_alg*: hashing algorithms (available options are: sha1, sha256 or md5).